 Discretionary Housing Payments

 Discretionary Housing Payments are paid on top of any Housing Benefit you may receive.
 They act as additional financial support for those who need extra help with housing costs.
 They are normally only paid for a short period of time.
 There is only a limited amount of money available so not everyone who applies will receive payment, it will depend on your circumstances.
-Click here for more information.
+Visit the Housing Benefit page for more information.

 If you claim Universal Credit you may also be entitled to:

 Are you claiming everything you are entitled to?